xdougx/selenite-db/README.md

-When you build your model you'll need to define your properties, initializers, define your attribute types, and the table name.
+When you build your model you'll need to define your properties, initializers, attributes types, and the table name.

 #### 1 Create our base model

 ```
 class Users < Selenite::DB::Persistence